 The Magical Mystery Tour

 The Beatles

-McCartney had read about an American hippy troupe, Ken Kesey's Merry Pranksters, who had, two years earlier, rented a bus and journeyed through California, and he suggested that The Beatles do something similar and take with them a camera crew and a small group of actors, and make up a story as they went along.
-A few days later, with only a very rough outline of what they hoped to achieve, the four group members, a small group of actors, three crews of cameramen, a handful of journalists and a number of NEMS enterprises employees, a total of 43 people, boarded a bus and set off along the Great West Road on their magical mystery tour, aptly named, because at this point they didn't even know where they were heading themselves.
+McCartney had read about an American hippy troupe, Ken Kesey's Merry Pranksters, who had, in 1964, taken a psychedelic painted school bus called Furthur, across the United States organizing parties and he suggested that The Beatles do something similar: take with them a camera crew and a small group of actors, and make up a story as they went along.
+A few days later, with only a very rough outline of what they hoped to achieve, the four group members, a small group of actors, three crews of cameramen, a handful of journalists and a number of NEMS Enterprises employees — a total of 43 people — boarded a bus and set off along the Great West Road on their magical mystery tour.
+Aptly named, because at this point, they didn't even know where they were heading themselves.

+The Magical Mystery Tour